Tobacco use is one of the worst things you can do to your health.

 It is deadly and causes cancers of the lung, throat, mouth and esophagus, in addition to causing heart disease, emphysema and many other smoking-related health problems.

-Nearly one-third of cancer deaths are attributed to smoking.
+Most lung cancer is attributed to smoking.

 You have the power to do something about it.